alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ## Generate files with final regions of interest

-Now that we have our GFF annotation file of all genes we want to search, we can generate some files that will be used later to search the 3kRGP dataset.
+We now have a GFF file with just our genes of interest annotated in the Nipponbare genome.
+The last step is to generate some files that will be used to help us efficiently search the 3kRGP dataset.

 ```{r}